GinoMan/PyPollyanna/README.md

 Then, change the templates to include proper descriptions of your event and parameters.

-Finally, download the requirements from pip using requirements.txt
+Finally, download the requirements from pip using requirements.txt; You must be on Python 3.9 or above to run the program.

 And you're ready.
 Go ahead and run main.py in the terminal.